 Child and Family District Units (CFDU)

-In each FACS district, acts as the key interface between funded service providers and other service providers and FACS in relation to children by:
+In each DCJ district, acts as the key interface between funded service providers and other service providers and DCJ in relation to children by:

 CFDUs provide advice to funded service providers and other service providers regarding: